Correlations of the Riemann zeta function: Introduction

 where

 Some special cases of the shifted moments $M_{\bm{\a},\bm{\b}}(T)$ and related objects have been studied unconditionally.
 For example the integral

 akin to $M_{\bm{\a},\bm{\b}}(T)$ with $\bm{\b} = (\tfrac{1}{2},\tfrac{1}{2})$ is fairly well understood.
 Here the current state of the art comes from Atkinson's formula for the mean square of zeta \cite{Atkinson} and Bettin's work on the second moment of zeta with shifts of size $T^{2 - \ve}$ \cite{BettinUS}.
-The current state of the art for $M_{\bm{\a},\bm{\b}}(T)$ with $\bm{\b} = (1,1)$ is due to Motohashi's explicit formula for the fourth moment of zeta \cite{Motohashi4th, MotohashiSpec} and Kovaleva's work showing Motohashi's formula holds for shifts of size $T^{6/5 - \ve}$ \cite{Kovaleva}.
-Finally in the case where $\bm{\b} = (\b,\b)$, sharp upper bounds for $\b \leq 1$ and lower bounds for all $\b \geq 0$ were obtained by the author \cite{Curran}.
-The goal of this paper is, assuming RH, to extend the work of Ng, Shen, and Wong \cite{NSW} to arbitrary $\bm{\a}$ and $\bm{\b}$ and to give stronger bounds in the regime where the $|\a_j - \a_k|$ are unbounded.
+The current state of the art for $M_{\bm{\a},\bm{\b}}(T)$ with $\bm{\b} = (1,1)$ is due to Motohashi's explicit formula for the fourth moment of zeta \cite{Motohashi4th, MotohashiSpec} and Kovaleva's work on the fourth moment of zeta with shifts of size up to $T^{3/2 - \ve}$ \cite{Kovaleva}.
+Finally in the case where $\bm{\b} = (\b,\b)$, sharp upper bounds for $\b \leq 1$ and lower bounds for all $\b \geq 0$ with shifts of size up to $T^{1/2-\ve}$ were obtained by the author \cite{CurranMoM}.
+The goal of this paper is, assuming the Riemann hypothesis, to extend the work of Ng, Shen, and Wong \cite{NSW} to arbitrary $\bm{\a}$ and $\bm{\b}$ and to give stronger bounds in the regime where the differences $|\a_j - \a_k|$ are unbounded.